spencertipping/catastrophe/src/catastrophe.md

       }
     })();

+### Closure inspection and manipulation

+By default catastrophe allows you to inspect and manipulate the state of closure variables.
+Doing this involves changing the function's code in a way that is unlikely to change its behavior within the context of the original progrma, but you can disable this feature by setting 'closures' to false.

 ### Compilation environment

 Any function you trace will lose its closure bindings.
 Normally this isn't a problem because you'd generally want to trace global functions.
 But you can reconstruct any bindings that are